-Homeowners may also choose to hire a professional to repair ceiling water damage if the ceiling has specialized designs, such as popcorn ceilings or crown molding.
+Homeowners may hire a professional to repair ceiling water damage if the ceiling has specialized designs, such as popcorn ceilings or crown molding.
 Likewise, a professional will be needed if the home has hazardous materials, such as asbestos or growing mold.

 Professionals who work with ceilings have extensive experience that most homeowners don’t possess.
 This experience allows them to assess a ceiling and repair the damaged area faster, using minimal materials.
 As a result, the cost of materials can be significantly lower than when pursuing DIY projects.

 Keep in mind that the source of a ceiling leak needs to be stopped before ceiling repair can begin.
-Homeowners may also need to hire a plumber if they can’t find or solve the leak on their own.
+Homeowners may also need to hire a plumber if they can’t find or solve the leak independently.

 Ceiling Water Damage Repair Costs

-The cost to repair a water damaged ceiling ranges from approximately $45 to $90 per square foot.
-While labor costs and the extent of the damage play a significant role in total costs, ceiling materials are also contributors to how much a homeowner will pay.
+The cost of repairing a water-damaged ceiling ranges from approximately $45 to $90 per square foot.
+While labor costs and the extent of the damage play a significant role in total costs, ceiling materials also contribute to how much a homeowner will pay.

 Drywall and lightweight sheetrock are typically the least expensive ceiling type to repair, as an 8-foot sheet of either material will cost about $9 to $14.
-Drywall laborers usually charge $50 to $60 per hour for their work.
+Drywall laborers usually charge $50 to $60 per hour.

-Plaster and lath ceilings tend to be more expensive to repair, averaging $65 to $80 per square foot.
+Plaster and lath ceilings are more expensive to repair, averaging $65 to $80 per square foot.
 Meanwhile, popcorn ceilings typically cost $75 to $90 per square foot to repair.